 - You may have a need for life insurance after you retire if your situation is unusual and you had children late in life or have other complicated estate-planning problems.
 This is an area that you might need an insurance expert for.

-Insurance companies are not permitted to refer to life insurance as an investment or source of income for retirement.
+Insurance companies may attempt to refer to life insurance as an investment or source of income for retirement.
 If anyone tries to sell you life insurance by saying that it is a good investment, you should be suspicious.
 Also, don’t confuse life insurance with annuities.
 People often buy annuities for retirement because they can provide steady income over a long period.

 - While you should invest income instead of using whole life insurance as a savings program, make sure that you are actually able to do so.
 If you don’t have the discipline to knowledge to invest well or save, it may be reasonable to consider whole or universal life.
 If you are accumulating wealth and able to insure yourself by saving and investing, do it before you put your money into premiums.

 Don’t skimp on your life insurance; make sure you have enough.
 Many Americans are underinsured and they don’t even know it.
-Today the industry is far more competitive and overall insurance rates have dropped substantially since 2000.
+Today the industry is far more competitive and overall insurance rates have dropped substantially.
 Even so, you will find that prices on a standard 15 year term policy will vary wildly.